bocoup/learn-ansible/exercises/permission-elevation/overview.md

 ### ON PASSWORDLESS SUDO

 In the [learn-ssh](https://github.com/bocoup/learn-ssh) workshop we talked about the importance of protecting your SSH private key with a password to prevent it from being used even if the file was stolen.
 This, along with only allowing users to authenticate using SSH to non-root accounts should mean that we can feel pretty secure that only known users can access our server.

 By default `sudo` will prompt a user for their password before executing a command with elevated permissions.
 This is not meant to prevent bad actors from accessing the system.
 Instead, the password prompt for permission elevation is meant to guard against the scenario of an unattended workstation with an active session.
 It also provides time for fast fingered users to reflect on the command they are about to run.

-While using passwordless sudo in a local developement environment is risk free, there is a choice to be made for remote environments.
+While using password-less sudo in a local developement environment is risk free, there is a choice to be made for remote environments.
 Our recommendation is that remote servers require a password in order to elevate permission.
-Ansible and other tools have ways of securely loading credentials like your password meaning you don't have to choose between automation and security.

 We'll cover how to securely set a user's password in the user-management section.

 ## EXERCISE